 The most common office hours are physical office hours.
 You may find that sometimes students spend more time emailing you as opposed to coming to office hours, but the benefits of face-to-face interactions with students shouldn’t be underestimated.

 - Review assignments with students and discuss your grading rationale

 - Peak periods may not allow time to meet all requests

 - Students may not show up and instead flood your inbox with frantic emails

-Physical office hours are not always convenient for day students or professional students who have evening classes, but fortunately there are several ways one can hold office hours online, including chat software, such as Google+ Hangouts and Brightspace, and video conferencing tools, such as Zoom.
+Physical office hours are not always convenient for day students or professional students who have evening classes, but fortunately there are several ways one can hold office hours online, including chat software, such as Brightspace, and web conferencing tools, such as Zoom and Teams.

 - Meet with many students at the exact same time